Psychtoolbox-3/psychtoolbox-3.github.com/donations.markdown

 If you want to show some gratitude for the work done and help to keep Psychtoolbox-3 development sustainable, please consider donating some money.

-Currently one way of donating to Mario Kleiner is by donating to the user "kleinerm" via the GratiPay service:
+Currently one way of donating to Mario Kleiner is by donating to the user "kleinerm" via the GratiPay service.
+This is useful if you want to donate a small amount in a weekly recurring fashion:

 - [GratiPay - Donate to Mario Kleiner][gratipaydonate]

+Another way to donate is to click on the PayPal donate button at the bottom of this page.

 Thank you for your support!